ligolang/ligo/gitlab-pages/docs/language-basics/maps-records.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-You can call the function `x_translation` defined above by running the
+You can call the function `xy_translate` defined above by running the
 following command of the shell:
 ```shell
 ligo run-function